(585) 201-8585‬ IVY@REMOVEMYPOISONIVY.BIZ

 Clear close-up photos of the leaves

-Wider photos showing where the plant is growing
+Wider photos showing the whole area

 Photos of vines, stumps, woody stems, or cut areas